 Downgrade Event.
-Section 8.2(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party B within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".
+Section 8.2(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party B within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".[WHAT IS THE INTENT OF THIS WORDING?]

+Assignment.
+In Section 10.5, the first clause shall be amended from “Neither Party shall assign this Agreement or its rights hereunder without the prior written consent of the other Party, which consent may be withheld in the exercise of its sole discretion;” to now read: “Neither Party shall assign this Agreement or its rights hereunder without the prior written consent of the other Party, which consent shall not be unreasonably withheld”; [It is not clear how we could implement your proposal regarding adopting ISDA 5(j) because of the cross-refernecs to other sections in the ISDA].

+Notices.
+In Section 10.7, the third sentence shall be deleted and replaced with the following: “Notice by facsimile or hand delivery shall be effective at the close of business on the day actually received, if received prior to 4 p.m. on a Business Day, and otherwise shall be effective on the next Business Day.”

 Confidentiality.
 Section 10.11 is amended to add the phrase "or the completed Cover Sheet to this Master Agreement" immediately before the phrase "to a third party" and to add the phrase "or the Party's Affiliates'" immediately after the phrase "(other than the Party's".

 Arbitration.
 The following provision is added as Section 10.12: